croot22/CIS-550-Final-Project/README.md

 2. In a separate terminal under the project directory, type ```cd client```.
 Next type ```npm start``` to begin the React app.
 This will start the client-side code.
 Your browser should automatically open to http://localhost:3000.
 If not, enter this link manually.

-3. If your setup was successful, you should see the Dashboard page。
+3. If your setup was successful, you should see the Home page。